Medical Editor: John P. Cunha, DO, FACOEP

 - allergic reactions (trouble breathing, skin rash, itching, or swollen lips)

 Pertzye is available in 8,000 and 16,000 lipase units (USP).
 In children older than 12 months and younger than 4 years and weighing 8 kg or greater, enzyme dosing should begin with 1,000 lipase units/kg of body weight to a maximum of 2,500 lipase units/kg of body weight.
 In children older than 4 years and older and weighing 16 kg or greater and adults, enzyme dosing should begin with 500 lipase units/kg of body weight to a maximum of 2,500 lipase units/kg of body weight (or less than or equal to 10,000 lipase units/kg of body weight per day), or less than 4,000 lipase units/g fat ingested per day.
 Pertzye should be taken with a meal or a snack.
+Pertzye may interact with other drugs.
+Tell your doctor all medications and supplements you use.
+Tell your doctor all medications and supplements you use.
 Pertzye should be given to a pregnant woman only if clearly needed.
 The risk and benefit of pancrelipase should be considered in the context of the need to provide adequate nutritional support to a pregnant woman with exocrine pancreatic insufficiency.
 Adequate caloric intake during pregnancy is important for normal maternal weight gain and fetal growth.
 Reduced maternal weight gain and malnutrition can be associated with adverse pregnancy outcomes.
-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when PERTZYE is administered to a nursing mother.
+Because many drugs are excreted in human milk, caution should be exercised when Pertzye is administered to a nursing mother.

 Our Pertzye Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.